Learning to Generate Better Than Your LLM: Theoretical Justification

-There exist several algorithms in the literature that combine RL and IL \citep{cheng2018fast, sun2018truncated, chang2015learning, rajeswaran2017learning, nair2018overcoming}. \lolsd~(\cref{alg:finetuning_hard_lols}) is a modification of \lol~(\cref{alg:finetuning_lols}) to incorporate a policy gradient loss.
-The key difference between \lolsd{} and \lol{} is how \cpi{} and \agg{} is combined. \lol{} uses a mixing probability $\alpha$ to combine our $\pi_\theta$ and the guide policy $\piref$ advantage function $\alpha A^{\pi^t_\theta} + (1 - \alpha) A^{\piref}(s,a)$; whereas \lolsd{} uses a mixing time parameter $\alpha$ to decide when to switch from doing \agg{} to \cpi{} for the remainder of training. \lol{} can achieve the best of RL and IL, under the assumption that the following gap is small: with some small $\varepsilon$.
+There exist several algorithms in the literature that combine RL and IL \citep{cheng2018fast, sun2018truncated, chang2015learning, rajeswaran2017learning, nair2018overcoming}.
+The key difference between \lolsd{} and \lol{} is how \cpi{} and \agg{} is combined. \lol{} uses a mixing probability $\alpha$ to combine our $\pi_\theta$ and the guide policy $\piref$ advantage function $\alpha A^{\pi^t_\theta} + (1 - \alpha) A^{\piref}(s,a)$; whereas \lolsd{} uses a mixing time parameter $\alpha$ to decide when to switch from doing \agg{} to \cpi{} for the remainder of training. \lol{} can achieve the property of outperforming better than $\piref$ and also being locally optimal, but \emph{only under} the assumption that the following gap is small: with some small $\varepsilon$.
 However, such a gap can exist in practice and does not vanish even with enough training data.
 Intuitively this gap is non-trivial when the one-step improvement over $\pi$ contradicts with the one-step improvement over $\piref$.
-Note that the simplest approach \lolsd{} works the best, and achieves the guarantee of \lol{} without the additional assumption of the above gap being small.
+The simplest approach \lolsd{} works the best, and achieves the guarantee that \lol{} aimed for without the additional assumption of the above gap being small. \looseness=-1